 One way to get some control over how much time and energy you give to certain kinds of legitimate requests is to create a container for that kind of work.
 Just as it is easier to store flour if you pour it into something with firm sides and a lid (so it doesn't just flow all over the counter), … [Read more...] about Managing your workload by creating containers

 There isn’t even a risk that you will become lazy.
 You do not have to guard against laziness vigilantly, watching out for the slightest sign and nipping it in the bud.
 I would argue that no one is lazy.
-Many years ago I bought Havi Brooks' Procrastination Dissolve-o-matic and in amongst the … [Read more...] about You are not Lazy
+Many years ago I bought Havi Brooks' Procrastination Dissolve-o-matic (no longer … [Read more...] about You are not Lazy

 In the intro to A Meeting With Your Writing I ask participants to list everything that comes to mind when they ask this question: “What does this writing project need to move forward?”
 I give them 30 - 60 seconds to write.
 Then I ask them to select the thing on that list that they most want to do … [Read more...] about When does Reading count as Writing?